 Single sign-on behavior on a device that uses Office 365 apps

-Users can directly access apps that use single sign-on without typing a password.
-However, users must manually authenticate with one of these apps (Office 365 Mail, SharePoint, RMS, or OneDrive) by using a username and a password.
+Users can directly access apps that use single sign-on without entering their password.
+However, users must manually authenticate with one of the apps like Office 365 Mail, SharePoint, RMS, or OneDrive by using username and password.

-When a user signs in to an app, MaaS360 generates a token and uses that token to authenticate with other apps that are marked for single sign-on.
+When a user signs in to an app, MaaS360 generates a token and uses that token to authenticate with other apps that are configured for single sign-on.

 • MaaS360 does not store passwords.